April 17, 2017 by Contributing writer Ted Bauer

 What changes has the company seen since starting its rugby sponsorship, in terms of hiring trends?

-We have also changed from recruiting talent to attracting talent.
+We have changed from recruiting talent to attracting talent.
 We now get more phone calls from talent, asking about the organization more than ever before.
 I believe it’s because we’ve shifted the model in terms of attracting, not recruiting, talent to Penn Mutual.

 Why are relationships important at Penn Mutual, and how does the company live that value?